What Is Social Knowledge?

 Unlike the traditional top-down model of information transmission that you are familiar with from schooling or formal presentations, social knowledge networks and wikis don't rely on the curation of information, or on a central control.
 Instead, they are an evolving collective knowledge resource produced by community participation.

 While there are some obvious benefits to relying on rapidly expanding social knowledge networks, there are also some fairly serious challenges of which we all need to remain mindful.
-For example, if you've taken a class within the last ten or so years, the instructor may have informed you that Wikipedia is not an acceptable resource for assignments.
-This is because, unlike textbooks or journalism, social knowledge is not vetted by editors or experts before being transmitted.
+For example, if you've taken a class within the last ten years or so, the instructor may have informed you that Wikipedia isn't an acceptable resource for assignments.
+This is because, unlike textbooks or journalism, social knowledge isn't vetted by editors or experts before being transmitted.
 Basically, this means that, short of authenticating the information yourself, there is no way of knowing whether what you're reading is entirely accurate.

-Social knowledge is the collective knowledge produced through relationships and connections within a particular group.
+All right, let's now take a moment or two to review.
+As we learned, social knowledge is the collective knowledge produced through relationships and connections within a particular group.
 Websites like Wikipedia, for example, are considered social knowledge because they are produced through ongoing collaboration and contributions of information within a collective.
-It is the ongoing collaboration and participation that differentiates social knowledge from a aggregator, which simply pulls together a collection of knowledge from a large database.
+It's the ongoing collaboration and participation that differentiates social knowledge from an aggregator, which simply pulls together a collection of knowledge from a large database.

 Whether digital or physical, social knowledge is produced through relationships within a social knowledge network.
 A good example of these networks would be the more recent evolution of wikis, which are online spaces in which people contribute or share knowledge and information between members.